 If your child has received a genital or rectal examination in the past, medical reports or information about previous exams would be useful to our staff.
-We will also need your child's social security number.
+We will also need your child's Social Security number.
 In the state of Tennessee, there is no charge for medical exams associated with alleged sexual assault or abuse.

 Many parents find it helpful to bring an adult friend or relative.
-These individuals can provide support as well as keep children company while parents talk privately with our professional staff.
+These individuals can provide support, as well as keep children company while parents talk privately with our professional staff.

-How long will my appointment last?
+14 How long will my appointment last?

 The medical evaluation, which includes your child's check-up as well as talking with you before and after the exam, usually lasts 2-3 hours.

-5Whom should I call if I have questions about my appointment?
+15 Who do I call if I have questions about my appointment?

-You may call the OUR KIDS Center at 615 -341-4911 and a medical provider or social worker will be happy to talk with you during office hours, Monday through Friday from 8:00 a.m. until 4:30 p.m.
-Please let us know about any special needs your child has or if there is information you feel would be helpful to us before you come for your appointment.
+You can call the Our Kids Center at 615-341-4911 and a medical provider or social worker will be happy to talk with you during office hours: Monday through Friday from 8:00 a.m. until 4:30 p.m.
+Please let us know about any special needs your child has, or if there is information you feel would be helpful to us before you come for your appointment.
+You can also call Our Kids during office hours for follow-up questions if your child was seen at the Emergency Department at Nashville General Hospital.